Cmint9/UCSD--LecNotes--LeCode-Solution./README.md

 # UCSD Data Structure and Algorithm

-In UCSD's Algorithms class, we can practice algorithms and data structures from different modules each week. zybook provides us with a fairly rich collection of practice problems that can help us reinforce our review after learning a concept.
+In UCSD's Algorithms class, we can practice algorithms and data structures from different modules each week.
+Zybook provides us with a fairly rich collection of practice problems that can help us reinforce our review after learning a concept.

 ### Module 1: Introduction to Data Structures and Algorithms